The leading cause of death in boating accidents in Florida is drowning.

+Most fatal incidents involve falls overboard, lack of life jackets, or impairment.
 Boating is supposed to be the easy kind of fun.
 A warm Florida afternoon, friends or family onboard, and nothing to do but enjoy the water.
 Then something goes wrong fast.
 A sudden wake.
 A sharp turn.
 A moment of distraction.
-Someone goes overboard or a boat slams into a fixed object.
+Someone goes overboard or a boat slam into a fixed object.

 After a fatal boating accident, families often ask the same painful question: what is the primary cause of boating fatalities?
 They also want to know whether the death could have been prevented and whether anyone can be held legally responsible.